houbena/redi-iot/iot-course-workbook.md

 if what we have been doing so far is not challenging enough for you, try controlling the LED using the Temp./Humidity values and add an indication alert of that to the dashboard

 ## Course Session 6 - Microsoft Session #1

+Instructor demo:
+- what's the IoT Hub.
+- Overview of Azure, etc.

 ## Course Session 7 - Microsoft Session #2